inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 title: Convolutional Neural Networks
 ---

 Image classification is a challenging task for computers.
 Convolutional neural networks represent one data-driven approach to this challenge.
 This post will be about image representation and the layers that make up a convolutional neural network.
-The second in a series about understanding how neural networks learn to separate and classify visual data.
 <p align="center">
 <img src="/assets/cnn_intro/CNN_ex.png" alt="A CNN that sees an image of a car and outputs a class." width="600" >
 </p>